Trauma Care

 Wendy & Jonathan

 On Easter Sunday 2022, Wendy Sanchez Rodriquez and Jonathan Barba went for a drive along the Angeles Crest Highway when something went wrong — terribly wrong.
-“What happened next is like a blur,” says Wendy, but one thing was certain: The couple had been in a serious car accident — and their lives hung in […]
+“What happened next is […]

 READ MORE Wendy & Jonathan